 Below: The pinnately divided leaves which form a dense cluster below the flower racemes.

 Notes: Fumewort is not native to Minnesota but is usually found only in New England where it was introduced from Europe.
-It is a Eurasian species that is widely cultivated and sometimes escape from Gardens.
-This particular species is a relatively recent addition to the Garden, not present on the 1986 Garden census.
+It is a Eurasian species that is widely cultivated and sometimes escapes from Gardens.
+This particular species was not listed on the 1986 Garden census.
 At that time and previously Corydalis sempervirens was listed and that species also appeared on Martha Crone's 1951 census.
 She recorded planting Corydalis sempervirens in 1934 and Eloise Butler had planted it from seed as early as 1909.
 C. sempervirens, which is native, has a much paler flower color and usually retains its sepals.
 The three species of Corydalis native to Minnesota are C. aurea, Golden Corydalis, C. micrantha, Slender Fumewort, and C. sempervirens, Pale Corydalis.

 Medicinal: Members of the Corydalis genus contain numerous alkaloids in the roots, which have been used in herbal medicines, in combination with other species, to calm nervousness and other similar disorders.